mikejonestechno/techtest/readme.md

 For production the standard or premium skus should be used which support network firewall rules and additional scaling options.

-The following PowerShell Core initiates a single node cluster with smallest VM size available and basic container registry suitable for use of personal subscription account.
+The following PowerShell creates a basic container registry and a Kubernetes node pool containing 2 small VMs suitable for use on a personal subscription account.

 The creation of ACR and AKS could be automated via ARM template or other tool such as Terraform.
 This is a once only setup and needs to be completed before creating the Azure DevOps service connections below.